sopansagorkar/SolidPrinciples/README.md

 # SolidPrinciples

-Principle 1: Single Responsibility Principle (SRP)
+## Principle 1: Single Responsibility Principle (SRP)

 A class should have one, and only one, reason to change.In other words to achieve this, a class should only have a single responsibility and it should do that very well.
 Every class in your automation should only have a single responsibility and that all of its methods should be aligned with that responsibility.

-Letís try to understand this principle by looking at an example from our daily life.
-When you are driving a car/bike, you want to fully concentrate on the single responsibility ñ driving.
-You donít want to do or concentrate on other tasks like talking on a phone, eating.
+Let‚Äôs try to understand this principle by looking at an example from our daily life.
+When you are driving a car/bike, you want to fully concentrate on the single responsibility ‚Äì driving.
+You don‚Äôt want to do or concentrate on other tasks like talking on a phone, eating.

-Automation Examples:
+### Automation Examples:

 a) Page Object Framework implements SRP very well.
 We are going to have one class responsible for only one web page in the application.
-We shouldnít have a very big class with many responsibilities like test methods, UI action methods, excel read/write methods.
+We shouldn‚Äôt have a very big class with many responsibilities like test methods, UI action methods, excel read/write methods.

 b) We can have very specific helper classes like ExcelHelper, DatabaseHelper to work with a excel file or database to implement Data Driven Framework.